-- 50 grams of fresh bread crumbs or 25 grams of dried ditto
+- 50 grams fresh bread crumbs or 25 grams of dried ditto

 For the sauce:

-- 2-3 cans of whole canned tomatoes of the best quality (about a kilo total)
+- 2-3 cans whole canned tomatoes about a kilo total

 - 1/2 teaspoon of dried oregano

-- Half a red chili seeds removed, chopped finely (add more or less to taste)
+- 1/2 red chili seeds removed, chopped finely (add more or less to taste)

-- One glass of dry white wine Italian Chardonnay or similar
+- 1 glass dry white wine Italian Chardonnay or similar

 For the pasta:

-- 2-3 handfuls of freshly grated Parmesan the good stuff!
+- 2-3 handfuls freshly grated Parmesan cheese the good stuff!